MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/enter-add-on-properties.md

 If you selected **Subscription** for your product type, **Subscription period** is shown here.
 You'll need to choose one of the available options (**Monthly**, **3 months**, **6 months**, **Annually**, or **24 months**) to indicate how frequently a customer will be charged for the subscription.
 Note that after your add-on is published, you can't change your **Subscription period** selection.

-> [!NOTE]
-> Subscription add-ons are currently available only to developer accounts who are participating in the [Dev Center Insider Program](dev-center-insider-program.md).

 ## Free trial